ashley3schultz/ashley3schultz.github.io/_posts/2018-06-21-having_tea_with_sinatra.markdown

 Once I had my forms working, I started to build logic into my action paths and added some security measures and helper measures.

 **Helpers**
-1. Verify weather the user is logged in
+1. logged_in? -- Verifies weather the user is logged in or not.
-2. Can determine who the current user of the session is.
+2. current_user -- determines who the current user is.
-3. Verifies the one editing is a valid owner which also checked logged in status.
+3. valid_owner? -- Verifies the one editing is the valid owner which also checks logged in status.

 **Securities**
-1. I used bcrypt to create a secure password for users and this also authenticates that user while logging in.
+1. Password encryption -- I used bcrypt to create a secure password for users.
-2. has "logged in" checks in every path.
+2. Logged_in checks -- checks in every action path.
-3. If editing anything I coded a check to verify you are the valid owner of that item.
+3. Before editing -- I coded a check to verify user is the valid owner of that item.
-4. f you are logged in, you can see the login or signup pages.
+4. Pages not-visability if logged in -- if you are logged in, you can't see the login or signup pages.
-5. if you are not logged in you can only see the login or signup pages.
+5. Pages visable if not logged in -- if you are not logged in you can only see the login or signup pages.

 **Common senses** (ok not a real term but we all know what these are)
-1. When signing up the programs checks if the user name or email exists in the system, if it does, you'll be redirected.
+1. When signing up, the program checks if the user name or email exists in the system, if it does, you'll be redirected.
 2. When creating an a new tea, it checks to see if it exists.
 If it does, it we'll just take you to that page.
 3. I also created a tea class method to sort teas by type (oxidation) That last one brought an error because I had named the column type.
-You can't use "type" as a column name as it interferes with an activerecord command, so I ended up renaming that column “oxidation” which is more accurate anyway.
+You can't use "type" as a column name as it interferes with activerecord, so I ended up renaming that column “oxidation” which is more accurate anyway.

-So now that all the logic and helpers and security checks are in place, I then just did a little formatting to make the page more intuitive.
+So now that all the logic, helpers and security checks are in place, I then did a little formatting to make the page more intuitive.
 I didn't go crazy with the design; I'll probably go back at some point.
 I just added a background picture and enlarged some texts and forms for a little easier navigation.

 I also created a menu at the top because...
 'Common sense'

 Lastly I added some error messages in the event someone fills in the form incorectly.

+The app name is Tea Connoisseur
-Then I published the website http://tea-connoisseur.com Alternate names I considered, while they were clever and punny I thought it may make it a little too wonky.
+I considered alternate names, while they were clever and punny I thought it may make it a little too wonky.
-Still may make another with that theme.
+Still may make another with that fun theme.
 You'll just have to wait to find out what that is.